The Doctor: Clothing

 The Doctor has occasionally expressed distaste and confusion about his own fashion choices in other incarnations.
 The First Doctor described his third incarnation as a "Dandy", and his second incarnation as a clown.
 (Note: The Three Doctors.
 Doctor Who.
 1972–1973.
 BBC One.)
 The Tenth Doctor cringed at his fifth self's choice of wearing celery on his lapel.
 (Note: "Time Crash".
 Doctor Who.
 2007.
 BBC One.)
 The Eleventh Doctor, upon meeting his previous self, referred to his Converse trainers as "sand-shoes".
 (Note: "The Day of the Doctor".
 Doctor Who.
 2013.
 BBC One.)
 The Twelfth Doctor believes his previous incarnation's long scarf "looked stupid" (Note: "Deep Breath".
 Doctor Who.
 2014.
 BBC One.) and his prior's love of bow-ties is "embarrassing".

-Transitions

-The Tenth Doctor's explosive regeneration into the Eleventh Doctor.

-Each regeneration to date has been worked into the continuing story, and most regenerations (minus the Second-to-Third) have been portrayed on-screen, in a handing over of the role.
-A Time Lord can regenerate twelve times for a total of thirteen incarnations, though the Doctor has now exceeded that limit.
-The following list details the manner of each transition between incarnations: